-module Var:universal and parameteric variablessig
+module Var:universal and parameteric variablessig..end

 Variable is an ambiguous term in the context of the model evolution calculus, as there exist the usual universal variables, and special variables called parameters.
 Thus variables might be used to talk only about universal variables, but also to talk about universal variables and parameters.
 This ambiguity is from case to case clarified by context or explicit naming.